-We continue to invite comments and suggestions on the MitoEAGLE preprint (phase 2; until October 12), particularly if you are an early career investigator adding an open future-oriented perspective, or an established scientist providing a balanced historical basis.
+Phase 2 - until October 12: We continue to invite comments and suggestions on the MitoEAGLE preprint, particularly if you are an early career investigator adding an open future-oriented perspective, or an established scientist providing a balanced historical basis.
 Your critical input into the quality of the manuscript will be most welcome, improving our aims to be educational, general, consensus-oriented, and practically helpful for students working in mitochondrial respiratory physiology.

-Please feel free to focus on a particular section in terms of direct input and references, while evaluating the entire scope of the manuscript from the perspective of your expertise.
+To join as a co-author, please feel free to focus on a particular section in terms of direct input and references, contributing to the scope of the manuscript from the perspective of your expertise.
 Your comments will be largely posted on the discussion page of the MitoEAGLE preprint website.

 If you prefer to submit comments in the format of a referee's evaluation rather than a contribution as a co-author, I will be glad to distribute your views to the updated list of co-authors for a balanced response.
 We would ask for your consent on this open bottom-up policy.